 There were no interactions found in our database between PMS Relief and Relief - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 827 drugs (5276 brand and generic names) are known to interact with PMS Relief.
+A total of 925 drugs are known to interact with PMS Relief.

 - PMS Relief is in the drug class analgesic combinations.

 - PMS Relief is used to treat the following conditions:

 A total of 165 drugs are known to interact with Relief.